 A variety of bird species can cause damage to agricultural resources in the State.
-Damage and threats of damage to agricultural resources is often associated with bird species that exhibit flocking behaviors (e.g., red-winged blackbirds) or colonial nesting behavior (e.g., rock pigeons).
+Damage and threats of damage to agricultural resources is often associated with bird species that exhibit flocking behaviors (e.g., red-winged blackbirds, European starlings) or colonial nesting behavior (e.g., rock pigeons).
 Damage occurs through direct consumption of agricultural resources, the contamination of resources from fecal droppings, or the threat of disease transmission to livestock from contact with fecal matter.
+As shown in Table 1.1, many of the bird species addressed in this EA have been identified as causing damage to or posing threats to agricultural resources in North Carolina.